ToraKaji/Motorcycle-Remote-Control/README.md

 * [Mini momentary tactile push buttons](https://www.hdk.co.jp/pdf/eng/e291702.pdf)
 * Various gauge wire

 ***Some links listed are not the actual manufacturer used, but are equivalent and could be used interchangeably.
-All can be searched on amazon with fairly accurate responses***
+All can be searched on [Amazon](https://amazon.com) or any other shopping website with fairly accurate responses.***

 ### Resources used